 In a case that is sure to have a ripple effect throughout Pennsylvania’s public and private employment community, the Supreme Court of Pennsylvania recently ruled that it is against public policy for an employer’s uninsured and underinsured motorist automobile insurance to deny payments to victims who are also receiving workers’ compensation benefits.

 On-the-job Car Accident

-The case dates back to 2002, when a Sugarcreek Borough police officer was injured in a car accident in his patrol car while performing duties consistent with his position as a law enforcement official.
+The case dates back to 2002 when a Sugarcreek Borough police officer was injured in a car accident in his patrol car while performing duties consistent with his position as a law enforcement official.
 He applied for and received workers’ compensation benefits to cover his medical expenses and part of his lost wages, and the municipality paid the remainder of his salary during his recovery.
-In addition, he received the policy limit of $25,000 from the automobile insurance company of the person who caused the accident.
+Also, he received the policy limit of $25,000 from the automobile insurance company of the person who caused the accident.

 Since the police officer’s medical expenses exceeded the $25,000 provided by the at-fault driver’s insurance company, he sought additional compensation through Sugarcreek Borough’s policy with the Pennsylvania Pooled Risk Insurance for Municipal Entities (PennPRIME).
-Under that policy, claimants may receive up to $100,000 in additional payments per person injured in an accident involving an agent of a municipality of the state.
+Under that plan, claimants may receive up to $100,000 in additional payments per person injured in an accident involving an agent of a municipality of the state.

 PennPRIME denied the police officer’s claim under the guise of a policy clause that prohibits payment to claimants who are also eligible for workers’ compensation benefits.
-The officer challenged the denial of benefits, arguing that the exclusion was contrary to public policy and illusory, since nearly every claim brought under the policy would be by state or municipal workers also eligible for workers’ compensation payments.
+The officer challenged the denial of benefits, arguing that the exclusion was contrary to public policy and illusory since nearly every claim brought under the policy would be by state or municipal workers also eligible for workers’ compensation payments.